Research & Graduate Programs

 The University of Kansas is a major research university with a long and successful record of research collaboration promoted through independent and NSF multidisciplinary research centers that focus on common themes.
 KU is a Carnegie Doctoral/Research Extensive University and has been a member of the Association of American Universities since 1909.
 Each department and program in the KU School of Engineering has access to modern, fully equipped facilities and laboratories.

 Undergraduate students interested in research or graduate study are encouraged to get involved in a research lab in their focus area.
 This may be developed through a specific faculty member or through the KU Center for Undergraduate Research.
-Undergraduate researchers may be voluntary (minimal responsibilities) or paid positions (with expectations and responsibilities defined).
+Undergraduate researchers may be voluntary (minimal responsibilities), taken as course credit, or a paid position (with expectations and responsibilities defined).
 Students should contact the Center for Undergraduate Research or individual faculty to inquire.
+Research & Graduate Programs in collaboration with the Graduate Engineering Association (GEA) held a Research Networking Event to help students get connected to resources and research opportunities.
+Students may view the research presentations (pdf) and list of contacts from that event to get started.

 At the University of Kansas, the School of Engineering offers ample opportunities for undergraduates to get involved in research, even as underclassmen.
 Participating in research as an undergraduate can provide you with insight and experiences not found in the classroom and can help prepare you to be successful in whichever direction your career takes you.
 Learn more about undergraduate research!